Imran Ullah Khan

-Lieutenant General Imran Ullah Khan HI(M) SI(M) SBt (born 3 December 1932) is a retired Pakistan Army general.
-He remained the Governor of Balochistan province in PPP-led government from May 1994 to May 1997.
+Imran Ullah Khan HI(M) SI(M) SBt (born 3 December 1932) is a retired Pakistan Army general.
+He remained the Governor of Balochistan province in the Pakistan Peoples Party-led government from May 1994 to May 1997.

 Early life and education

 General Imran Ullah Khan was born on 3 December 1932, in Shamozai to a local landlord family in the village (Now Town) of Utmanzai in Charsadda District of Khyber-Pakhtunkhwa province of Pakistan.
 The family belongs to the Utmanzai branch of the distinguished Kheshgi family.
 His father, Major Saadullah Khan, was a direct descendant of Malik Utman who founded the village/town of Utmanzai.

 Imran Ullah Khan is the eldest of the four sons.
 He received his education from Bishop Cotton School Simla (Now India), Lawrence College Murree and Government College Lahore.

 Career

 After completing his education Imran Ullah Khan joined Pakistan Army and was sent to Royal Military Academy Sandhurst in England.
 On graduation from Royal Military Academy Sandhurst UK, he was commissioned into the Frontier Force Regiment on 18 September 1955 in the 12th PMA Long Course.

 Serving Pakistan army he took part in 1965 war as a captain and in 1971 war as a Battalion Commander.
 He also participated in the Siachin operation as a Corps Commander.

 A graduate of Royal Military Academy Sandhurst, Command and Staff College Quetta and Pakistan Air Force Staff College Karachi General Imran Ullah Khan also distinguished himself at the Royal College of Defence Studies, London UK.
 General Imran Ullah Khan has served on various important staff and instructional appointments during his career.
 These include Instructor at the School of Military Intelligence Kuldana, Murree, Instructor at Command and Staff College Quetta, Commandant Pakistan Military Academy and Director of Military Training.